 The next stage in the project sees the new exhibition gallery at The Hold on Ipswich Waterfront host a special display from Monday 17 May to Sunday 4 July 2021.
 The exhibition shares and publicises these stories and documents people’s experiences through this period of monumental societal change towards sexuality and gender identity.

 Although notable individuals such as Benjamin Britten are featured, the exhibition will also reflect the experiences of ordinary people, and crucially the LGBTQ+ community in Suffolk today.

 Share your story

-If you would like to help us record contemporary LGBTQ+ stories, please take part in the project by completing our online survey.
-Responses to the survey will help us to create a full exhibition and an archive for the future.
-They survey consists of a series of questions, all of which are optional, followed by the opportunity to upload digital copies of photographs and documents.
+Anyone can take part in the Pride in Suffolk’s Past project and help us record contemporary LGBTQ+ stories by completing our online survey.
+Responses to the survey will help us to create an archive for the future.
+The survey consists of a series of questions, all of which are optional, followed by the opportunity to upload digital copies of photographs and documents.